The Cyan Language: The Compiler, Packages, and File organization

 An object or interface can be used in a file without importing the package in which it was defined.
-But in this case the identifier should be prefixed by the package name:\\ \verb@ :var = ast.Variable;@\\ \verb@ :window gui.Window;@\\
+But in this case the identifier should be prefixed by the package name:\\ \verb@ var v = ast.Variable;@\\ \verb@ var gui.Window window;@\\

 There is a package called {\tt cyan.lang} which is imported automatically by every file.
-This package defines all the basic types, arrays, prototype {\tt System}, block interfaces, tuples, unions, etc. See Chapter~\ref{ilo}.
+This package defines all the basic types, arrays, prototype {\tt System}, function objects, tuples, unions, etc. See Chapter~\ref{ilo}.

+A program is described by a file with extension ``{\tt pyan}"\/.
+This file contains code of a Domain Specific Language called Pyan (Project cYAN) whose grammar follows.